ceph/ceph/doc/dev/osd_internals/past_intervals.rst

 This dependency also pops up in PeeringState::check_past_interval_bounds().
-PeeringState::get_required_past_interval_bounds takes as a parameter oldest_epoch, which comes from OSDSuperblock::max_oldest_map.
-We use max_oldest_map rather than a specific osd's oldest_map because we don't necessarily trim all MOSDMap::oldest_map.
+PeeringState::get_required_past_interval_bounds takes as a parameter oldest_epoch, which comes from OSDSuperblock::cluster_osdmap_trim_lower_bound.
+We use cluster_osdmap_trim_lower_bound rather than a specific osd's oldest_map because we don't necessarily trim all MOSDMap::oldest_map.
 In order to avoid doing too much work at once we limit the amount of osdmaps trimmed using ``osd_target_transaction_size`` in OSD::trim_maps().
-For this reason, a specific OSD's oldest_map can lag OSDSuperblock::max_oldest_map for a while.
+For this reason, a specific OSD's oldest_map can lag behind OSDSuperblock::cluster_osdmap_trim_lower_bound for a while.

 See https://tracker.ceph.com/issues/49689 for an example.